-Chemistry-specific components
+LST-specific components

-Central to the MSc programme is the research training project.
-In the research training project, the student is part of a research group for at least five months and not only learns specific practical skills, but also grows into an independent researcher by learning to plan work, analyse data, report and discuss results with different audiences, troubleshoot and solve problems and act as a team member.
-The major research training project is carried out in an LIC research group in the chosen research area (Chemical Biology or Energy & Sustainability).
-For students in the research specialisation, the major research project consists of a minimum of 40 EC and a maximum of 60 EC; students in the other three specialisations do a research project of at least 30 EC.
+Central to the MSc education is the research training project.
+In the research training project, the student is part of a research group for at least five months and not only learns specific practical skills, but also grows into an independent researcher by learning to plan work, analyse data, report and discuss results with different audiences, solve problems and act as a team member.
+For students in the research specialisation, the major research project consists of a minimum of 40 EC and a maximum of 60 EC.

+Students in the other three specialisations do a research project of at least 30 EC.
 Optional minor research projects are at least 20 EC.
-A minor training project can be carried out in a different LIC research group than the major research project, in a different research area, a different institute (within the Netherlands or abroad), or in a company.
+Research training can be carried out within an LIC research group, a group at the Leiden Academic Center for Drug Research (LACDR), or at the Institute for Biology (IBL).
+Our MSc LST students also have the opportunity to carry out pre-clinical MSc research training projects at renowned biomedical research institutes, namely the Leiden University Medical Center (LUMC), the Dutch Cancer Institute (NKI) and the Erasmus Medical Center (ErasmusMC).
+A minor training project must be carried out in a research group different from the major research project, and can also be carried out in another institute (within the Netherlands or abroad), or in a company.

-The compulsory theoretical component of the MSc programme includes courses on academic skills (Academic Writing and an elective).
-Students choose at least four out of eight core courses in the chosen research area and have up to 24 EC of electives, depending on their specialisation.
-Electives may consist of theoretical or practical courses or an extension of the duration of a research project with a maximum of 20 EC and within the limits set by the programme.
-Electives can be chosen from the core courses within or outside the chosen research area, approved elective MSc courses offered by the LIC or other MSc programmes in the Leiden University Faculty of Science, or MSc courses offered in a Science Faculty of any Dutch or foreign university.
+The mandatory theoretical component of the MSc programme includes courses on academic development (Academic Writing and an elective).
+Students choose at least four of the nine core courses and have up to 24 EC of electives depending on their specialisation.
+Electives may consist of theoretical or practical courses or an extension of the duration of a research project with a maximum of 20 EC and within the limitations set by the programme.
+Electives can be chosen from the core courses or electives offered by the LIC or other MSc programmes in the Leiden University Faculty of Science, or MSc courses offered in a Science Faculty of any Dutch or foreign university.